ageorgou/pyproject-toml/docs/introduction.md

 as well as configuration options for various useful tools.

-In this tutorial, we'll explore how to to use this file for packaging a project and for customizing tools like linters and type checkers.
+In this tutorial, we'll explore how to to use this file for packaging a project and for customizing tools like linters and type checkers, with the goal of improving the quality of a codebase.

 ## Learning goals